 - Understanding that forgiveness is vital and what forgiveness truly is.

 Forgiveness is refusing to serve up an offense to yourself or the other person.
-Since Scripture tells us that we are to forgive 70 x 7, that means that we don’t stack up our hurts.
 We take thoughts captive and let go what has been done to us.

 - Be willing to admit weaknesses and ask for help.